Water Saving Methods in Agriculture: Effective Ways to Reduce Water Consumption on Farms

-Because agriculture accounts for 70% of global water resource use, and because about 60% of that water is actually wasted through runoff or evapotranspiration, the human family can make a huge impact on global freshwater supplies if we re-evaluate how we are using water in agriculture and take water conservation seriously²,³.
+Modern agriculture accounts for 70 percent of global water resource use and large amount of this water is actually wasted through excessive runoff or evapotranspiration, we can make a huge impact on global freshwater supplies if we re-evaluate how we are using water in agriculture and take water conservation seriously.

 By improving water use and management in agriculture, humanity will increase the water resources that are available to those that need it the most, help developing communities around the world in a sustainable manner, reduce soil erosion, reduce conflicts over natural resources, and help to ensure food security for everyone.

-The following list discusses a number of ways that humanity can reduce water consumption on farms throughout the world.
+The following list discusses a number of ways that farmers can reduce water consumption on farms throughout the world.

-- Existing irrigation systems must be efficient and contain no leaks that waste water.
+- Existing irrigation systems must be efficient and contain no leaks that would contribute to water wasting.

 - Soil moisture can be directly measured to determine the current water needs of individual crops.